cancervariants/fusion-representation/docs/source/introduction.rst

 Maximizing the research and clinical value of genomic information will require that clinicians, researchers, and testing laboratories capture and report genetic variation data reliably.
-The Gene Fusion Specification — written by a partnership among experts from clinical laboratory testing and informatics societies — is an open set of guidelines to standardize the representation of gene fusion data and knowledge.
+The Gene Fusion Specification — written by a partnership among experts from clinical laboratory testing and informatics societies — is an open specification to standardize the representation of gene fusion data and knowledge.

 Here we document the primary contributions of this specification for variation representation: